 Fly-tipping is an offence under the Environmental Protection Act 1990, incurring not only financial penalties but also potential imprisonment.

-Where a headlease is surrendered the intermediate tenant under the headlease falls away and the tenant under the sublease becomes the direct tenant of the superior landlord.
-This means that the premises will continue to be occupied by the tenant on the terms of the sublease.
+The intermediate tenant under the headlease falls away and the tenant under the sublease becomes the direct tenant of the superior landlord.

 The Covid-19 pandemic has changed the way the world works and seems to have also transformed the way UK visa applications are submitted and processed.
 The Home Office consistently updates their Covid-19 policies, making it imperative for UK visa applicants to remain hypervigilant when applying for an initial visa or applying to extend their stay in the UK.